evahteev/sol-atlas/README.md

 - [Contributing](#contributing)

-# Introduction
+## Introduction

-Introducing our cutting-edge Web3 Automation platform, built on the robust Guru Network.
-This platform leverages advanced data warehouse feeds to empower users with data-rich decision-making capabilities for a variety of automation scenarios, including DeFi applications.
-Key Features
+Welcome to the Guru Framework, your ultimate toolkit for building sophisticated Web3 applications.
+Built on the robust Guru Network, our framework empowers developers with advanced tools for AI orchestration and Web3 automation.
+Whether you're working on DeFi applications, automated trading, or blockchain integration, the Guru Framework simplifies and enhances your development process.

+**Key Features:**
-**Data-Driven Decision Making:** Utilize our comprehensive data warehouse feeds that aggregate and process vast amounts of information, ensuring your automation decisions are informed by the latest and most relevant data.
+- **Data-Driven Decision Making:** Leverage comprehensive data warehouse feeds for informed automation decisions.
-Seamless Integration with DeFi: Specifically tailored for DeFi scenarios, our platform allows users to automate complex financial workflows, optimize investment strategies, and manage assets with precision and efficiency.
+- **Seamless Integration with DeFi:** Automate complex financial workflows and optimize investment strategies.
-User-Centric Automation: Design personalized automation flows that cater to individual or business needs, enabling better control over financial activities and operations.
+- **User-Centric Automation:** Create personalized automation flows for various financial activities and operations.
-Advanced AI Orchestration: At the heart of our platform is AI-driven orchestration, which integrates seamlessly both on-chain and off-chain elements, ensuring smooth and intelligent operational flows.
-Benefits

-**Enhanced Operational Efficiency:** Automate routine and complex tasks, reducing the need for manual intervention and allowing more time for strategic decision-making.
-Improved Accuracy and Speed: With data-driven insights at your disposal, make faster and more accurate decisions that align with market dynamics and your strategic goals.
-Scalability: Whether scaling operations, managing more assets, or integrating new tools, our platform grows with your needs, providing robust scalability and adaptability.
-Security and Reliability: Built on the secure and reliable Guru Network, our platform ensures that your data and automated processes are protected against threats and disruptions.
-Use Cases

-**Automated Trading**: Implement sophisticated trading strategies that react in real-time to market changes and optimize returns.
-Risk Management: Automate risk assessment and management protocols to maintain the health and security of your financial portfolios.
-Portfolio Rebalancing: Utilize AI-driven algorithms to adjust your asset allocations dynamically based on predefined criteria and market conditions

-# Guru Framework

-The Guru Framework is an advanced toolkit designed to facilitate the orchestration of complex Web3, Web2, and off-chain processes.
-It enables developers and startups to build applications that integrate seamlessly across various technological environments.
-The framework encompasses a Blockchain Business Process Automation (BBPA) Engine, Smart Contracts, a Landing and GUI page, and a unified Telegram bot composer, along with specialized External Workers for non-custodial execution and compute.
+- **Advanced AI Orchestration:** Integrate on-chain and off-chain elements seamlessly with AI-driven orchestration.

 ## Components

 ### BBPA Engine

-Located in the `engine` directory, the BBPA Engine is the cornerstone of the framework, managing the automation and orchestration of blockchain business processes.
-It allows for efficient integration and management of workflows across Web3 and Web2 infrastructures.
+Located in the `engine` directory, this is the core of the framework, managing the automation and orchestration of blockchain business processes.

 ### Smart Contracts

-The `contracts` directory houses all the smart contracts used within the Guru Framework.
-These contracts are crucial for handling operations such as transactions, interactions, and protocol-specific functions, ensuring secure and efficient decentralized application operations.
+Found in the `contracts` directory, these handle secure and efficient decentralized application operations.

-### Landing and GUI Page
+### GUI

-Found under the `gui` directory, this component offers the user interface for the Guru Framework.
-It provides an intuitive graphical interface for users to easily interact with the underlying systems, facilitating the management and orchestration of complex processes.
+The `gui` directory contains the user interface components, offering an intuitive graphical interface for managing processes.

+### Flow API
+The Flow API in the `flow_api` directory provides endpoints for creating and managing workflows programmatically.

+### Telegram Bot Unified Composer
+Integrated into the framework, this tool allows the creation of Telegram bots to control and manage processes.

 ### External Workers

-External Workers are defined in the `external_workers` directory.
-These are individual agents that provide non-custodial execution and compute services, enabling secure and decentralized processing without requiring custody of user data or assets.
+Defined in the `external_workers` directory, these provide non-custodial execution and compute services.

-### Telegram Bot Unified Composer

-This tool, integrated into the framework, allows developers to create Telegram bots that can control and manage processes within the Guru Framework.
-It simplifies the development and integration of Telegram as an interactive layer for applications, enhancing user engagement and process management.
+### Orchestration Workers Contracts
+Located in the `orchestration_workers` directory, these contracts facilitate workflow orchestration.

 ## Project Structure

 ```
 guru-framework/